Strip3s/PhoenixBot/README.md

 ## Quick Install for Windows
 1. Make sure your Chrome browser is updated to the latest
+1. Ensure you have Microsoft Visual C++ SDK installed.
+[Installer link](https://aka.ms/vs/16/release/vs_buildtools.exe)
-2. Open Powershell as Administrator within your desired directory for the application to live.
+1. Open Powershell as Administrator within your desired directory for the application to live.
-3. Run the following commands:
+1. Run the following commands:
       ```
       git clone https://github.com/Strip3s/PhoenixBot/
       ```